Purchasing a Raman spectrometer?

 Features of a reliable instrument

 Speed of measurement

-One of the major criteria in selecting a Raman spectrometer is speed of measurement.
+One of the major criteria in selecting a Raman analyzer is speed of measurement.
 A powerful laser (≈500 mW) combined with a high-throughput spectrometer delivers the fastest spectral acquisition time by provided exposures in milliseconds.
 This leads to lower limits of detection and provides actionable information in real time for your process.
 In the specialty chemical and pharmaceutical space, finer measurement resolution does make a significant difference where measurements are made in parts per million.
 For example, one of our customers needed to quantify their reactant at a concentration of 400 ppm, but the current state-of-the-art equipment could not measure to that resolution fast enough.
 The difference for the customer in being able to measure more precisely is vast.
 In the biopharmaceutical industry, fast, precise measurement can assist companies during the purification process and enable them to achieve reliable real-time results.

 Accuracy and Precision